About this book

-Margaret Atwood's Power Politics first appeared in 1971, startling its audience with its vital dance of woman and man.
-It still startles, and is just as iconoclastic as ever.
+When it first appeared in 1971, Margaret Atwood’s Power Politics startled readers with its vital dance of woman and man.
+It still startles today, and is just as iconoclastic as ever.

 These poems occupy all at once the intimate, the political, and the mythic.
 Here Atwood makes us realize that we may think our own personal dichotomies are unique, but really they are multiple, universal.
-Clear, direct, wry, unrelenting -- Atwood's poetic powers are honed to perfection in this important early work.
+Clear, direct, wry, and unrelenting — Atwood’s poetic powers are honed to perfection in this seminal work from her early career.